 Shaping Futures Scholarships

-The Shaping Futures Scholarship Fund was established in 2011 with the aim of helping those students who are most in need.
+The Shaping Futures Scholarship Program was established in 2011 with the aim of helping those students who are most in need.

 These scholarships are funded entirely by generous donations from alumni, donors, staff, businesses and the community, and funds are continually sought via the Shaping Futures Appeal.

-- Gladys Tyrrell Shaping Futures Scholarship in Medicine
+- Gladys Tyrell Shaping Futures Scholarship in Medicine

 - Glen Avery Memorial Shaping Futures Scholarship

-- Tiffany See Shaping Futures Scholarship for Women in STEMM
+- MacRae Neales Shaping Futures Scholarship for Medical Students (2)

-- Val Clark Shaping Futures Scholarship in Social Work
+- Professor Alan Roberts Shaping Futures Scholarship in Engineering.

-Students applying for this scholarship should also consider applying for an ESSUN Scholarship and/or a Singapore Alumni Scholarship.
-Students studying B Science should also apply for the Shaping Futures Science Scholarship advertised separately.
+Students applying for this scholarship should also consider applying for the Singapore Alumni Scholarship.

 To be eligible to apply for this scholarship you must meet the following criteria: